-The coronavirus disease ("COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 ("Sars-CoV 2 virus") was characterized as a pandemic by the World Health Organization ("WHO") on March 11, 2020.
-During late 2020 various, potentially more infectious, variants of the Sars-CoV 2 virus causing COVID-19 were identified.
+The coronavirus disease ("Covid") caused by the severe acute respiratory syndrome coronavirus 2 ("Sars-CoV 2 virus") was characterized as a pandemic by the World Health Organization ("WHO") on March 11, 2020.
+Since then, various variants of the Sars-CoV 2 virus causing Covid have been identified.